ethereum-optimism/optimism/README.md

 ## Usage
 ```
-# running block 13247502
-ts-node helpers/get_block.ts    # not needed, the data is committed for now
+# verify the transition from 13284469 -> 13284470
 ./run.sh
 ```

+## State Oracle API

+hash -> value such that hash(value) == hash

+This works for the three types of state in ethereum, Accounts, Storage, and Code.

 ## License

-All my code is MIT license, minigeth is LGPL3
+All my code is MIT license, minigeth is LGPL3.
+Being developed under contract for @optimismPBC

 # Very important TODO